leostera/reason-design-patterns/README.md

 YMMV.
 They are not infallible, they are 100% not something I invented (but merely rediscovered), and if you have any input please send PRs!

-If you've found this content useful, consider becoming a Patron with the link above.
+If you've found this content useful, considering ordering a copy my book: [Practical ReScript](https://practicalrescript.com)

 ## Project Layout